TomMB45/Perso/School/GB3/Noe_Project/readme.md

 # Noe project

-This project is a game project, that should be done in python with turtle.
+This project is a game project, that should be done in python with the turtle package.
 French description of the [rules](http://jeuxstrategieter.free.fr/Noe_complet.php).
 English description of the [rules](https://studiobombyx.com/en/jeu/noah/).